hindutva/hindutva.github.io/main/books/vivekAnanda/volume_4/lectures_and_discourses/185_my_master.md

 Pariah is to clean the streets of the cities and to keep houses clean.
 He cannot enter the house by the front door; by the back door he enters;
-and as soon as he has gone, the whole place over which he has passed is sprinkled with and made holy by a little Gangâ water.
+and as soon as he has gone, the whole place over which he has passed is sprinkled with and made holy by a little Gangā water.
 By birth the Brahmin stands for holiness, and the Pariah for the very reverse.
 And this Brahmin asked to be allowed to do the menial services in the house of the Pariah.
 The Pariah of course could not allow that, for they all